In Your Car

 To drive to the Anacortes ferry terminal from Seattle:

 - Take Exit 230 to Burlington/Anacortes (or Exits 221 or 226 through scenic Skagit Valley)

 - At the first light, turn left toward Anacortes onto Highway 20 west

-- Follow Highway 20 west to Anacortes
+- Follow Highway 20 west to Anacortes for about 16 miles

 - Once you reach Anacortes merge right into the traffic circle and another right onto Commercial Avenue

 - Take a left at 12th St., where signs point you to the San Juan Islands ferry, and follow for about 2 miles to the terminal

 Allow a comfortable 1 1/2 to 2 hours to enjoy the drive and the scenery from Seattle or Vancouver B.C. to the Anacortes ferry terminal.